Matthieu Gianni

-Matthieu Gianni (born January 2, 1985 in Bastia) is a French professional football player, who currently plays for Sainte Lucie Football Club of Corsica.
+Matthieu Gianni (born January 2, 1985) is a French professional football player, who currently plays for Sainte Lucie Football Club of Corsica.

 Career

 Gianni played eight games in the Ligue 2 for Grenoble Foot 38 and twenty five in the Championnat de France amateur for US Le Pontet.

 International career

 Gianni is member of the unofficial Corsica national football team.